Skip to main content

 A lot of the dialogue guiding film discussion is its function as a form of catharsis or wish-fulfillment for the masses, but storytelling also provides a neutral middle ground to explore the ambiguities of life.
 This puts it somewhat at odds with film’s function as a capitalist product that exists to serve a market.
 You don’t want to put out a product that will alienate large swaths of buyers.

 It is reductive to say that mainstream film can never court its viewers with deeper questions, as many elitist voices have, but there is an incentive to keep as many ticket-buyers as possible content with the degree to which they are pushed.
-In that same fashion, independent film doesn’t necessarily get a blank check to say whatever—you’ve still got a shop for a film festival willing to showcase your film--but it’s worth acknowledging that the thresholds are different.
+In that same fashion, independent film doesn’t necessarily get a blank check to say whatever—you’ve still got a shop for a film festival willing to showcase your film--but the thresholds are different.

 Detachment (2011)